<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=238369200684020&amp;ev=PageView&amp;noscript=1">

 Artistic Beginnings

-During our interview Matthew reflected on his unconventional upbringing, sharing, "I grew up with four parents, who were all practicing Buddhists, which I think did have a profound effect on my way of thinking about things.
-My father was a woodworker and my mum showed me how to use a sewing machine.”
+During our interview Matthew reflected on his unconventional upbringing, sharing, "I grew up with four parents, who were all practicing Buddhists, which I think did have a profound effect on my way of thinking about things.”

 “I was always making things and interested in visual things.
-I struggled in school, but I had a good relationship with a textile tutor called Claire Boyd, who was instrumental in encouraging a level of experimentation that excited me."
-Matthew reflects that Claire’s restless imagination and constant ‘what if’ questions shaped his approach to making art.
+I sort of struggled in school.
+But once I got to a foundation course I had a very good relationship with a textile tutor in the workshop, Claire Boyd, who was instrumental I think, in encouraging a level of experimentation that excited me."
+Matthew reflects that Claire’s approach, her restless imagination and constant ‘what if’ questions, shaped his own thoughts about the process of working.

 From Paper to Cloth